 Nutritional Breakdown

-Each serving of Strawberry Pretzel Salad typically contains around 300-350 calories, depending on portion size and specific ingredients used.
-The dish features a good balance of macronutrients, including carbohydrates from the pretzels and strawberries, fats from the cream cheese, and protein from the whipped topping.
+Each piece is about 300-350 calories, depending on how big you cut it and the brands you use.
+You get carbs from the pretzel and strawberries, fats from the cream cheese, and some protein from the whipped topping.

 Possible Modifications for Healthier Versions

-• Low-fat alternatives: Consider using low-fat cream cheese or a reduced-fat whipped topping to lower the overall fat content.
+- Low-fat alternatives: Try low-fat cream cheese or less-fat whipped topping to cut down the calories.

 Serving Ideas and Pairings